cakirilker/vibe-init/SETUP.md

 # Setup Guide for vibe-init

-This guide will walk you through publishing the `vibe-init` package to npm so that users can run `pnpm dlx vibe-init@latest` to create new projects.
+This guide will walk you through publishing the `vibe-init` package to npm so that users can run `pnpm dlx vibe-init@latest` to create new projects with multiple template options.

 ## Prerequisites